1 Tax Treaties and Residence

 2.4 Is it always fully recoverable by all businesses?
 If not, what are the relevant restrictions?

 Generally, taxpayers registered for VAT are entitled to recover the input VAT, provided that the VAT is charged in relation to their taxable activity.
-VAT cannot be reclaimed on recreation and accommodation expenses, passenger vehicles, fuel under certain limits, or any expenses related to the above-mentioned expenses.
+When taxpayers perform both taxable and exempt supplies, VAT may be partially reclaimed.
+VAT cannot be reclaimed on certain recreation expenses and representation costs, and it is limited on expenses for passenger vehicles which are not used solely for business purposes.

 2.6 Are there any other transaction taxes payable by companies?